QuineDot/rust-learning/src/dyn-trait-vs.md

 The upside is that you (and the consumers of your method) get many of the upsides of both RPIT and `dyn Trait`:
 - No dynamic dispatch penalty
 - No boxing penalty
-- No concrete-type specific optimzation loss
+- No concrete-type specific optimization loss
 - No single trait limitation
 - No `dyn`-safe limitation
 - Applicable in traits